 Being able to integrate your web CMS with third party systems is essential when it comes to connecting the different areas of your business that you’ve already established, and growing those areas where you wish to expand.

 However, different CMS platforms come with different ways of setting up and configuring system integrations, so before picking a web CMS it’s important to consider what the implications will be for your business processes and your site’s future expandability.

-In this article we outline the three main aspects we think you should keep in mind when it comes to CMS integrations, so that you can be best prepared to making a choice that will serve you not only now, but in the years to come.
+In this article we outline the three main aspects we think you should keep in mind when it comes to CMS integrations so that you can be best prepared to make a choice that will serve you not only now, but in the years to come.